sarietta/theoputer-blog/content/posts/ground-noise.md

 \end{align*}
 $$

-Since signals will take the lowest impedence path to ground, if the inductance is high near the closest ground paths, they won't be taken!
+Since signals will take the lowest impedance path to ground, if the inductance is high near the closest ground paths, they won't be taken!
 That will cause larger loops of current to form as the signal return current goes through the longer loop.
 Large loops can start to look